Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 11.28.56 UTC
+- WIB: Minggu, 14 September 2025 12.24.56 UTC
-- WITA: Minggu, 14 September 2025 12.28.56 UTC
+- WITA: Minggu, 14 September 2025 13.24.56 UTC
-- WIT: Minggu, 14 September 2025 13.28.56 UTC
+- WIT: Minggu, 14 September 2025 14.24.56 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: success
+Kategori: friendship